Guides / Annotation

 Open annotation feature

-Color: choose contrast before brand fit.
-A brand-colored arrow that blends into the UI is less useful than a simple high-contrast one.
+Color — Choose contrast over brand fit.
+A brand-colored arrow that blends into the background is less useful than a simple high-contrast one.
+Check the arrow against the real screenshot before exporting, not just against the editor canvas.

-Thickness: use a thicker arrow for screenshots that will be viewed small in Slack, Jira, or docs.
-Use thinner arrows for large images where the UI detail is already easy to see.
+Thickness — Use thicker arrows for screenshots that will be viewed at small sizes: Jira comments, Slack threads, embedded docs.
+Use thinner arrows for large exports or presentations where the full UI is visible.

 Common mistakes when adding arrows to screenshots

 • Too many arrows.
 One arrow creates focus.
-Five arrows make the viewer decide what matters.
+Two arrows create a choice.
+Five arrows make the viewer decide what matters, which defeats the annotation.
+If you genuinely need more than two points, use numbered callouts.

-• Covering the UI.
-The arrow tip should touch the element, not sit on top of the important text or number.
+• Covering the element.
+The arrow tip should point to the boundary of the element, not land on top of the label, value, or icon.
+If the tip covers the content, the annotation hides the evidence.

 FAQ